- 1 Custom Build Overview

 As for the compatibility, this case is a mid-tower case that can host ATX motherboards.
 So, you would be fine with the current GIGABYTE motherboard, which is, in fact, a micro-ATX motherboard.
 There is enough GPU clearance as well for you to install even the tri-fan graphics cards.

-Moreover, you get seven expansion slots in this case and you can install a maximum of six 120 mm fans, two at the front, two at the top, one at the rear, and one at the side.
+As for the I/O, you get three USB 2.0 ports, one USB 3.0 port, two 3.5 mm audio jacks, a power button, and a reset button.
+As for the expansion bays, you get a single 5.25-inch bay, two 3.5-inch bays, and two + two 2.5-inch bays (two of them converted from the 3.5-inch bays).
+Moreover, you get seven expansion slots in this case, and you can install a maximum of six 120 mm fans, two at the front, two at the top, one at the rear, and one at the side.
 At the side, you can even install a large 200 mm fan, which would actively cool the motherboard and other components.

 The case provides great cable management as well, although the cables would not be visible in the first place due to the opaque side panel.
 There is a PSU shroud in the case as well, which can be used to hide all the PSU cables in an efficient manner.

 Conclusively, this is a very durable case that provides a solid build quality, impressive cable management, and great compatibility, although you can go for the acrylic side panel case for the same price, that goes by the name MX-330.

 A storage device is a beneficial component for a gamer and a lot of games these days are taking a toll on the disk space.
 That being said, selecting the storage device was much difficult than we thought because the gap between SATA SSDs and SATA HDDs is so minor now that we decided to select an SSD instead of HDD.